 Using meth can lead to serious health problems.
 It can increase heart rate, blood pressure, and body temperature.
 Long-term use can damage the brain, leading to memory loss and violent behavior.
 In addition, meth use can cause severe dental issues, known as “meth mouth,” and extreme weight loss.

-Nagai Nagayoshi, a Japanese chemist, played a significant role in the history of methamphetamine.
-In 1893, he was the first to synthesize methamphetamine from ephedrine, a natural stimulant found in certain plants.
-Nagayoshi’s work was groundbreaking and set the stage for future research and development of methamphetamine.
-His discovery highlighted the potential for synthetic stimulants to impact medicine and society significantly.
+The invention of methamphetamine itself is credited to Nagai Nagayoshi, a Japanese chemist.
+In 1893, he became the first to synthesize methamphetamine by extracting and modifying ephedrine, a natural stimulant found in certain plants.
+Nagayoshi’s work was groundbreaking and marked a significant turning point in pharmaceutical chemistry.
+His synthesis demonstrated the potential of creating powerful synthetic stimulants from naturally occurring substances, influencing both medicine and society for decades to come.

 Several other scientists made important contributions to methamphetamine’s history.
 In 1919, Japanese pharmacologist Akira Ogata improved Nagai’s synthesis method, making meth easier to produce.
 During World War II, the drug gained popularity as a stimulant for soldiers for its ability to combat fatigue.
 Notable figures like Dr. Gordon Alles and Dr. Fritz Hauschild also contributed to the study and development of this powerful drug.